mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

       apiVersion: mongodbcommunity.mongodb.com/v1
       kind: MongoDBCommunity
       ```
       If you upgrade from pre-0.3.0 you need to also add the field spec.users[n].scramCredentialsSecretName for each resource.
 This will be used to determine the name of the generated secret which stores MongoDB user credentials.
-This field must comply with DNS-1123 rules (must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character).
+This field must comply with DNS-1123 rules (see https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
    b.
 Plan a downtime.
 2. Out with the old